The talented monoid of a directed graph with applications to graph algebras: Preliminaries

 \section{Preliminaries}

 In this section we briefly recall concepts and establish the notation which will be used throughout the paper.
 We refer the reader to \cite{MR3729290,MR2135030} for the theory of graph algebras, \cite{MR3700423} for monoids, and \cite{MR584266,MR3299719} for topological groupoids.
+In this work we will consider that $\mathbb{N}=\{0,1,2,\ldots\}$.